Skip to content

 Attaching to the Anchor > Slings, Daisy Chains and Common Mistakes

-Attaching to the Anchor – Slings, Daisy Chains and Common Mistakes Attaching to the Anchor: The Top Shelf To free up space at the central point, you can clip in to the ‘top shelf’ of…
+Attaching to the Anchor – Slings, Daisy Chains and Common Mistakes The Top Shelf To free up space at the central point, you can clip in to the ‘top shelf’ of the cordelette.
+This is…

 Read More Attaching to the Anchor > Slings, Daisy Chains and Common MistakesContinue